Ezra Steinberg, VMD, DACVS

 Ezra J Steinberg, VMD, DACVS grew up in Goshen, NY.
 He completed his undergraduate education with a BA from Wesleyan University in Neuroscience and Behavior.
 He then graduated from the University of Pennsylvania School of Veterinary Medicine in 2006.
 After completing a rotating internship in medicine and surgery at the Oradell Animal Hospital in Paramus, NJ, he then returned to UPenn to complete a residency in small animal.
 He received his board certification in small animal surgery in 2011 and is a member of the American College of Veterinary Surgeons and the Veterinary Orthopedic Society.

 Dr. Steinberg has served as an instructor at the Penn Annual Conference and the New England Veterinary Conference as well as held a position teaching in the small animal surgery course to veterinary students at UPenn.
 Dr. Steinberg appeared on a television show called The Animal Doctor and has been on MPBN’S Maine Calling Program several times.
 He has lectured internationally on the subject of Tibial Tuberosity Advancement (TTA) for treatment of cranial cruciate ligament rupture in dogs and is published in the Journal of Small Animal Practice and the Journal of the American Animal Hospital Association.
 He was part of a pilot study on TTA2, a modification of the technique which is gaining in popularity.
 His professional interests include minimally invasive surgery, wound management utilizing Vacuum Assisted Closure, and TPLO/TTA.
-In his free time, Dr. Steinberg enjoys being with his son, Owen, his wife Dr. Green and his two yellow labs, Wesley and Sawyer.
+In his free time, Dr. Steinberg enjoys being with his son, Owen, daughter, Izzy, his wife Dr. Green and yellow lab, Sawyer.
 He also enjoys exploring the outdoors.